If you’ve got money in a debt management plan run by a specialist debt management firm that’s failed, we may be able to

 Your claim would need to meet all the following criteria:

 - The firm must have failed on or after 1 April 2018.

 - The firm must have been authorised by the Financial Conduct Authority (FCA).
-You can check here.
+You can check on the FCA's website.

 - The firm must have received or held the money through a UK branch in connection with the regulated activities of debt counselling or debt adjusting.